ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 And that ends this first section of my personal History of Madness.
 The "F" doesn't actually stand for fuck.
 # Pt 1.5 -- A flash to the future

+> DEFINITIONS OF INTELLIGENCE TERMS.
+INTERNATIONAL TERRORIST ACTIVITIES: Terroris[m] is the calculated use of violence, or the threat of violence, to attain political goals through fear, intimidation or coercion. - [CIA Intelligence Defintions from 1977](https://www.cia.gov/readingroom/docs/CIA-RDP91M00696R000200050015-4.pdf)

+> For God gave us a spirit not of fear but of power and love and self-control. -2 Timothy 1:7

 ### Mid afternoon near the end of the workday in a conference call with around 8 people on Friday, May 20 2022

 This was the first time in this situation where I was so shocked I developed tunnel vision.